 The big fear with IUGR is the same fear we always have with kids in utero: not enough oxygen.
 In this case, the oxygen the baby gets comes from the placenta.
-Deprivation of oxygen is a leading cause of neonatal fatality and can also cause disability like cerebral palsy and other physical and mental injuries that result in long term developmental delays or permanent injury or death.Intrauterine Growth Restriction
+Deprivation of oxygen is a leading cause of neonatal fatality and can also cause disabilities like cerebral palsy and other physical and mental injuries that result in long-term developmental delays or permanent injury or death.Intrauterine Growth Restriction

 There are two types of IUGR: asymmetrical and symmetrical.
 Over two-thirds of the cases are asymmetrical, which means that the body size of the fetus lags behind the head size.
 This is the less serious of the two, although it still comes with risk, the biggest of which is probably preeclampsia in the third trimester.

-This is sometimes a sensitive question in these case.
+This is sometimes a sensitive question in these cases.
 Intrauterine growth retardation or restriction can come from a specific, known cause or an unspecific, unknown cause.
-Here are some of the factors that can contribute to IUGR:
+There are many factors that can contribute to IUGR: